frogsfrogs/frogsfrogs.github.io/flash-book.md

 <br><br>
 **FLASHBOOK**

+= List sizes are preferred, but feel free to ask in the form if you want a different size.
 = All flash placements: arm/leg/back. other placements, maybe.
 = I **cannot tattoo ribs or side (anything between hip bone and armpit), or likely sternum** due to my back issues, I am unable to sustain the posture needed to tattoo this area.
 = I will include a price quote in my email response to your booking form, based on size/placement/style.